-The UPC barcoding system was created in the 1970′s by George J. Laurer (who worked for IBM).
-Mr. Laurer presented his UPC barcode system to food industries in the USA and it was selected as a universal method to keep track of items and prices in inventory systems.
-Mr. Laurer’s UPC system has since spread worldwide and is now the preferred international method for tracking products.
+The UPC barcoding system was created in the 1970s by George J. Laurer (who worked for IBM).
+Mr Laurer presented his UPC barcode system to food industries in the USA and it was selected as a universal method to keep track of items and prices in inventory systems.
+Mr Laurer’s UPC system has since spread worldwide and is now the preferred international method for tracking products.
 Outside of the USA, the 13-digit EAN was chosen as a superset of the original 12-digit UPC codes used in America.

 EAN-13 barcodes are 13-digit numbers used on retail products worldwide.
 The 12-digit UPC code is preferred in the USA, but in almost every other country worldwide EAN-13 barcodes are more common.
-The numbers we sell are EAN-13 codes (because these are the most common globally), however if you require a UPC-12 code instead, that’s fine – just let us know after placing your order.
+The numbers we sell are EAN-13 codes (because these are the most common globally), however, if you require a UPC-12 code instead, that’s fine – just let us know after placing your order.
 Both EAN and UPC barcodes can be used in any country in the world.

 We highly recommend that you get barcodes for your products, because more and more retailers are changing to a barcoding system.
 Although it is optional for retailers to use a barcode system (and barcode scanners) to process orders and keep track of their stock, the system is incredibly useful as it simplifies the sales process.
-For this reason, retailers are increasingly incorporating barcodes into their stores – and in the near future you may find that some of your retailers are requiring you to put barcodes onto your products.
+For this reason, retailers are increasingly incorporating barcodes into their stores – and in the near future, you may find that some of your retailers are requiring you to put barcodes onto your products.
 If you put barcodes onto your products now, it will save you time in the future & it can also help you get your ‘foot in the door’ when approaching larger retailers with your products.
 Even if you don’t necessarily need a barcode right now, you may want to get a barcode anyway because having a barcode on your product will make your product look much more legitimate to retailers – and to anyone thinking about buying your product.

 We recommend that you get a different barcode number for each different product, and product variation (eg. size, colour, design).
 This is because most retailers use barcodes to keep track of their stock – that way they know when they need to re-order a particular item.

-For example, if a retail store is low in “red jacket in size M” and “blue jacket in size XL”, the shop keeper can easily see this in their inventory system when they scan the barcodes of these items – they can then re-order more of these specific items – that way the retailer can avoid running out of a particular size or colour.
+For example, if a retail store is low in “red jacket in size M” and “blue jacket in size XL”, the shopkeeper can easily see this in their inventory system when they scan the barcodes of these items – they can then re-order more of these specific items – that way the retailer can avoid running out of a particular size or colour.

-Some retail stores might accept your product even if you only put one barcode on it & ignore the different product variations (eg. different colours, sizes, designs), however this will make it more difficult for your retailer to keep track of their stock.
-It will mean that the retailer will have to manually count the stock on their shelves to know when they need to re-order something – that is why it is much simpler for retailers if each product variation has it’s own barcode (then they can just scan the barcode & instantly see how much stock they have left).
+Some retail stores might accept your product even if you only put one barcode on it & ignore the different product variations (eg. different colours, sizes, designs), however, this will make it more difficult for your retailer to keep track of their stock.
+It will mean that the retailer will have to manually count the stock on their shelves to know when they need to re-order something – that is why it is much simpler for retailers if each product variation has its own barcode (then they can just scan the barcode & instantly see how much stock they have left).

 Yes, the barcode numbers we supply can be used for any retail product (except books & magazines, because they require an ISBN or ISSN number).
 All retail products worldwide use an EAN or UPC barcode – and these are the type of barcodes that we sell.

 Your EAN (or UPC) barcode will work in almost all retail stores worldwide – we only know of four exceptions (in Australia & the USA).
-The only retail companies who won’t accept our barcodes are Woolworths Australia & Super Retail Group (in Australia & NZ), and Kroger’s & Wal-mart (in the USA).
+The only retail companies that won’t accept our barcodes are Woolworths Australia & Super Retail Group (in Australia & NZ), and Kroger’s & Wal-mart (in the USA).
 These retailers will only accept barcodes that have come directly from GS1.
-Other than these four companies, to our knowledge our barcodes are accepted by every other retail company worldwide.
+Other than these four companies, to our knowledge, our barcodes are accepted by every other retail company worldwide.
 We have sold thousands of barcodes to customers throughout the world, and our barcodes are being used in Europe, Asia, Africa, the Pacific Islands, India etc without any problems.